jaysaha01/reactjs-interview-questions/README.md

 to understand this we will introduce on feature in our app is a ‘login/logout’

 Why React.js over Vanilla JavaScript
 Oppose to Vanilla JavaScript, react has a concept called components which combines all HTML, CSS and JavaScript by features instead of separation HTML, CSS, and JavaScript completely.
 React.js manages updating the DOM or Document Object Model with the component written by us.
 React is the most popular JavaScript library for building user interfaces.
 Component-Based Architecture.
 Declarative UI.
 Rich Ecosystem- npm packages.
 Strong Community Support- Online / GitHub

     **[⬆ Back to Top](#table-of-contents)**

+Q) Redux toolkit interview questions : https://www.geeksforgeeks.org/react-redux-interview-questions-and-answers/

+Q) Axios interview Questions : https://www.naukri.com/code360/library/axios-in-react

+Q)  What is prop drilling and its disadvantages?
+Prop drilling is basically a situation when the same data is being sent at almost every level due to requirements in the final level.
+The problem with Prop Drilling is that whenever data from the Parent component will be needed, it would have to come from each level, Regardless of the fact that it is not needed there and simply needed in last.

+Q) What is custom hooks in React?
+Custom hooks are normal JavaScript functions whose names start with “use” and they may call other hooks.
+We use custom hooks to maintain the DRY concept that is Don’t Repeat Yourself.
+It helps us to write a logic once and use it anywhere in the code.

 2.  ### What is the history behind React evolution?